Computer History Museum, Mountain View

 Thinking Big narrates the fascinating life and work of British mathematician Ada Lovelace (also the daughter of poet Lord Byron) who, in the mid-19th century, worked together with Charles Babbage to the creation of the first computer in history, the Analytical Engine.

 Where To? depicts the history of autonomous vehicles, with a special focus on Waymo, Google’s self-driving car.

-IBM 1401 Demo Lab is an interactive experience which re-creates an IBM 1401-based business computer center of 1959.
+IBM 1401 Demo Lab is an interactive experience that re-creates an IBM 1401-based business computer center of 1959.

-PDP-1 Demo Lab features the famous Digital Equipment Corporation’s microcomputer PDP-1 which, in 1959, was possibly the first computers focused on interaction, multimedia, and graphics
+PDP-1 Demo Lab features the famous Digital Equipment Corporation’s microcomputer PDP-1 which, in 1959, was possibly the first computer focused on interaction, multimedia, and graphics ever made.

 The Computer History Museum also hosts temporary exhibitions, conferences, seminars, talks, educational programs, and special events.